MikeWise2718/markdowndocs/rainmeter/rainmeter.md

 - Also the "Shared Memory
 - This is how it needs to be configured
    - "Minimize Sensors instead of Closing" is checked
-   - "Shared Memory support" is checked
+   - "Shared Memory support" is checked<br>
 ![HwINFO64 ScreenShot](HwINFO64-ShowAll.png)
 - Some rather old docs in a forum from the author (https://www.hwinfo.com/forum/Thread-Rainmeter-plug-in-for-HWiNFO)
 - New docs (pointing out how badly documented it is) (https://www.hwinfo.com/forum/Thread-Getting-Started-Confusion)